DeFiSocial Gaming Tops One Day Trading Volume of $123,629.00 (DFSOCIAL)

-DeFiSocial Gaming (DFSOCIAL) traded flat against the US dollar during the one day period ending at 13:00 PM ET on March 16th.
-DeFiSocial Gaming has a total market capitalization of $5.15 million and $123,629.00 worth of DeFiSocial Gaming was traded on exchanges in the last day.
-During the last week, DeFiSocial Gaming has traded flat against the US dollar.
-One DeFiSocial Gaming coin can now be purchased for approximately $687.32 or 0.01383163 BTC on popular cryptocurrency exchanges.
+DeFiSocial Gaming (DFSOCIAL) traded flat against the US dollar during the 24 hour period ending at 21:00 PM E.T. on March 22nd.
+DeFiSocial Gaming has a total market capitalization of $5.15 million and approximately $123,629.00 worth of DeFiSocial Gaming was traded on exchanges in the last 24 hours.
+In the last week, DeFiSocial Gaming has traded flat against the US dollar.
+One DeFiSocial Gaming coin can now be bought for approximately $687.32 or 0.01383163 BTC on cryptocurrency exchanges.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.